 That basic chemico-physical process that results in the solidification and hardening of concrete is known as “hydration.”
 In this process, basic to the concrete industry, water is mixed with the cement and all the required components bond together creating a stone-like material.
 Concrete is used, of course, to pave, in the construction of buildings, foundations, roadways, bridges, overpasses, and virtually the entire infrastructure of modern civilization.

 It is of interest to note that, according to some sources, concrete is used more than any other man-made material in the world!

-At Chaparral Concrete Equipment, we are acutely and enthusiastically aware that what we do is a part of the backbone of modern civilization.
+At Chaparral Motor Group, we are acutely and enthusiastically aware that what we do is a part of the backbone of modern civilization.
 We consider that the equipment, experience, and expertise that we provide contributes to the success of our customers.
 Our construction equipment, the cement mixers, concrete pumps, concrete batching plants, and related equipment, together with the experience and expertise that we provide are here for you.
 We are prepared to meet your needs, and we are committed to doing so in both a timely and highly professional manner.